For the first time since June, the number of projected Covid-19 deaths in the US is decreasing – KION546

 Dr. Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia, said he understands the concern and urged parents to “wait until they see the data before they make a decision about getting the vaccine.”

-Alaska’s Yukon-Koshokwim Health Corporation announced Wednesday that it was preparing for the possibility of rationing services under Crisis Standards of Care due to a surge in Covid-19.
+Alaska’s Yukon-Koshokwim Health Corp. announced Wednesday that it was preparing for the possibility of rationing services due to a surge in Covid-19.

 West Virginia Gov. Jim Justice said Wednesday that he believes the state is in the “eye of the storm,” and urged residents to get vaccinated to help decrease the surge.

-“We’re gonna lose a bunch more people, West Virginia, no question about that,” said Justice during a Wednesday Covid-19 briefing.
+“We’re going to lose a bunch more people, West Virginia, no question about that,” Justice said during a Wednesday Covid-19 briefing.
 “All I can possibly do, with a good conscience, is continue to urge you, in every way, to get vaccinated.”

 CDC urges pregnant people to get vaccinated